-AppNeta makes a v35 virtual appliance that can run on the Linux KVM hypervisor.
+AppNeta makes a v35 Virtual Monitoring Point that can run on the Linux KVM hypervisor.
 A qcow2 image is available for download to create the v35 on the KVM host.

 The following are the minimum requirements for the KVM host: